 Can I see the therapist on my/our own to discuss our child/young person without the our child/young person in the session?

 Yes.
 It is part of our initial assessment structure, that parent/s attend for a parent interview before your therapist will meet with your child.
 This allows parents to discuss concerns without the child present and develop a plan for how to best engage the child in the therapy.
 If the child has a referral, a rebate is not eligible for a parent only session.

 Can I get rebates for Medicare or Private Health Cover at the practice?

 Yes.
-Rebates for both Medicare and your private health fund are available at Side by Side Psychology practice.
+Rebates for both Medicare and your private health fund are available at Side by Side Psychology practice, depending on your therapist.
 The rebate amount for Private Health funds will vary across funds.
 You also need to choose either Medicare rebate OR a Private Health fund rebate each session as both cannot be used on a single session.

 What information will I need to provide at the first session?

 At the time of booking, our Client Relations Team will have given you information about the cost of service, rebate amounts likely and referral information required.
 At the first session if it is face-to face, you will be taken through the Explanation of Service document on an electronic tablet.
 This outlines the cost, cancellation policy, consent and other obligations between therapist and client.
 Once this is understood and agreed to, a copy will stay on the electronic client file and one will be emailed to you (our office is going paperless!).
 If you want to view this document prior to your appointment or bring it in completed to your session, then click to download the form here.

 The Explanation of Service Forms are here for you to download and keep.
 Alternatively and conveniently for Telehealth clients you can also complete these and your Consent forms online which will be submitted directly to your Psychologist.